15 TED Talks Every Web Designer Should Watch

 Paula Scher: Great Design is Serious (Not Solem)

-Paula Scher discusses how her hate for the Helvectica typeface inspired the serious play that launched her legendary career.
+Paula Scher discusses how her hate for the Helvetica typeface inspired the serious play that launched her legendary career.
 Join her as she dismisses solemnity and embraces the play that has revived her career over the years.

 David McCandless: The Beauty of Data Visualization